epfl-matmat/matmat.org/student_projects/index.md

 ## Error propagation in statistical learning for data of heterogeneous quality

 Data-driven materials modeling has been shown to be essential in modern materials discovery.
 Statistical models trained on large datasets of first-principle simulations provide efficient and accurate predictions of materials properties, reducing the need for costly computations.
 However, the underlying assumption of uniformly high-quality training data doesn't always meet reality.
-When faced with data from diverse sources, incorporating the different level of uncertainty in the data is necessary to ensure accurate predictionsof the Quantity of Interest.
+When faced with data from diverse sources, incorporating the different level of uncertainty in the data is necessary to ensure accurate predictions of the quantity of interest.

-In this project, we will use Gaussian Process (GP) regression that offers an approach to efficiently handle data with varying quality.
-It provides not only probabilistic predictions but also quantifies the uncertainty associated with each prediction [^RasmussenWilliams06].

-The focus will be on exploring the potential of error propagation within GP regression with non-uniform noise model, as well as evaluating the accuracy of the developed model to ensure its applicability for practical data-driven materials modelling.
+In this project, we will use Gaussian Process (GP) regression that offers an approach to efficiently handle data with varying quality, providing probabilistic predictions which enable quantification of uncertainty [^RasmussenWilliams06].
+We will explore the potential of error propagation within GP regression with non-uniform noise model, and evaluate the accuracy of the developed model to ensure its applicability for practical data-driven materials modelling.

 **Requirements:**
 Strong programming skills, ideally Julia or Python; experience with probabilistic machine learning methods, Gaussian Processes, Bayesian optimization; experience with DFTK is a bonus; basic knowledge of numerical methods for partial differential equations is a bonus.